Menu

 3.Operator

-We mainly conduct incinerator operation and inspection of incinerator equipment.
+We mainly operate incinerators and inspect incinerator equipment.

 Q

-4: How many garbage collection vehicles come in on a day?
+4: How many garbage trucks come in a day?

 A

-From Monday to Saturday, Friday is the largest, about 700, and Thursday is the least one on Thursday, about 300 cars.
-On average, it is about 530 units a day.
-(From late January 2019, the Kanazawa Plant started accepting 24 hours a day, with about 50 cars on Sunday.)
+From Monday to Saturday, Friday is the most common, about 700 cars, and Thursday is the least about 300 cars.
+On average, it will be about 530 units a day.
+(From late January 2019, the Kanazawa Plant started accepting 24 hours a day, and about 50 cars came in on Sunday.)

 ※It varies depending on the season.